 OK, that last one should probably not be asked.
 We included it here to remind you to keep it light.

-So approach the informational interview in a friendly yet professional manner, offer to pay for their coffee, and remember to thank them for their time.
-You will have, we hope, left a lasting impression with said person, but also come away with a better understanding of where you might want to take your career.
+So approach the informational interview in a friendly yet professional manner, offer to pay for their coffee and remember to thank them for their time.
+You would have, we hope, left a lasting impression, but also come away with a better understanding of where you might want to take your career.

 This is your career we're talking about; do your homework.
 Don't simply jump in blind, or you might soon find yourself lost.